roccoma504/hello-world/README.md

  ![Image of card closed](https://github.com/roccoma504/hello-world/blob/master/images/card_closed.png)
  ![Image of card](https://github.com/roccoma504/hello-world/blob/master/images/card.png)

   The additional information is in the section that can be expanded by the user.
 Data that is unknown (the API was lacking) is marked as unknown.
+All commas are added dynamically during rendering.
+Casing was also adjusted for data that came in lower case from the API for style mostly.